-5.72 A document that refers to a Cabinet meeting date or Cabinet document reference number contains an extract from a Cabinet document for the purposes for s 34(2).
-It may therefore be deleted from an edited copy of the document where this is reasonably practicable (s 22).
-Although such information is generally not sensitive, s 34 does not require that the decision maker be satisfied that disclosure would cause damage.
-It is enough that the document in question quotes any information from a document described in s 34(1).51
+For example, the context of the reference to the Cabinet meeting date is relevant.
+In Dreyfus and Attorney-General (Commonwealth of Australia) (Freedom of information) [2015] AATA 995; (2015) 68 AAR 207 [55] and [60] Jagot J was of the view that without additional information, details that a meeting had been scheduled between the Attorney-General and the Prime Minister 'cannot, on any view, amount to a Cabinet document as defined in s 34.
+It cannot "reveal a Cabinet deliberation or decision" even by any be deleted from an edited copy of the document where this is reasonably practicable (s 22).
+Although such information is generally not sensitive, s 34 does not require a decision maker to be satisfied that disclosure would cause damage.
+It is enough that the document in question quotes any information from a document described in s 34(1).